hasko/rr-elm/README.md

 ## TODO

-* Fix drawing of trains on arcs.
 * Prevent switch from switching while train is on it.
 * Highlight occupied tracks.
 * Multiple trains.
 * Implement braking and acceleration.
 * Implement engine power.
+* Refine display of cars with buffers and inset